gildas-lormeau/zip.js/tests/api-symmetry/README.md

 The shape audit compares each object against its declaration, never two objects against each other, so it does not see the reader and the writer disagreeing about a value they both define.

+The mangling audit only reaches members that exist on the objects it builds, so a member reachable only under a configuration it does not exercise is invisible to it, exactly as it is to the shape audit.
+It also says nothing about whether a declared member is one the API should have.